marklishman/colors-microservices/green/README.md

 }
 ~~~

-So when we make a GET request with the `Accept` request header set to `application/hal+json`.
+So when we issue a GET request with the `Accept` request header set to `application/hal+json`.

     GET http://localhost:8021/green/users
     Accept: application/hal+json